bryandesser/Quant4D/docs/source/virtual_apertures.rst

 Virtual apertures
 -----------------
-This mode generates one or more round virtual apertures
+This mode generates one or more round virtual apertures centered on the aligned transmitted beam